-She has taught in both the design studio and lectured on the technical aspects of Architecture, together with presenting case studies to various groups of professionals and land owners.
+Jane has both taught in the design studio and lectured on the technical aspects of architecture.
+She has presented practice case studies to various groups of professionals, together with landowners and stakeholders.

 Jane has worked for clients applying for and implementing Historic England and Natural England grant aided schemes.
-In addition she worked as an Historic Buildings Architect to English Heritage, in a specialist consultancy role providing technical administration and professional management for the Repair Grants for Historic Buildings, Monuments and Designed Landscapes (HBMDL) scheme and Places of Worship (RPOW) covering the counties of Berkshire, Buckinghamshire and Oxfordshire.
+In addition she has worked in a specialist consultancy role as an Historic Buildings Architect to English Heritage, providing technical administration and professional management for the Repair Grants for Historic Buildings, Monuments and Designed Landscapes (HBMDL) scheme and Places of Worship (RPOW), covering the counties of Berkshire, Buckinghamshire and Oxfordshire.

-She has just stepped down from being an Assessor for the Royal Institute of British Architects on their Conservation Register since their inception.
-In 2016 she was a Judge on the RIBA Regional Awards panel as their conservation expert.
+Jane was an assessor for the Royal Institute of British Architects on their Conservation Register and now chairs their Steering Committee, leading the RIBA in conservation accreditation.
+In 2016 she was a judge on the RIBA Regional Awards as their conservation expert.

-Jane has recently been appointed as Chair to the Fabric Advisory Committee for Portsmouth Cathedral and has been a member of Chichester Diocesan Advisory Committee for the Fabric of Churches for over 12 years.
+Jane has recently been appointed as Chair to the Fabric Advisory Committee for Portsmouth Cathedral and was a member of Chichester Diocesan Advisory Committee for the Fabric of Churches for over 12 years.

-Julian is the newest member of the team, having joined in October 2016.
-His experience focuses on work to historic secular and ecclesiastical buildings invariably with a community use and reliant upon third party funding.
+Julian joined the firm in October 2016.
+His experience focuses on work to historic secular and ecclesiastical buildings, invariably with a community use and reliant upon third party funding.
 Wider experience includes projects for a local hospice and a homeless charity.
-He is inspecting architect to over 15 churches.
+He is Inspecting Architect to over 20 churches.